 Ideally, freelancers should be hired only for coding.
 In some cases, you might ask them to help guide the delivery chain (DevOps).
 They should not, however, be hired for strategy or architecture.

+At RemoteGurus, we can guide you on how to hire a freelance developer.
 Any developer new to the company will need to understand how to collaborate with the broader dev team; or, if there is no broader dev team, the product owners and visionaries.

 An environment that is set up for success for either a new full-time developer or a freelancer will have: